pacahon/slideshare/README.md

 ```
 py.test --api_key=<YOUR_API_KEY> --shared_secret=<YOUR_SHARED_SECRET>
 ```
-See `tests/conftest.py` for more details.
+See `tests/conftest.py` for more details about available options.

 <!--python setup.py test-->